zaythemighty/nigga/README.md

 # nigga
-put this in the steam models Lol
+put this in the gmod models Lol